 Amount Minimum to Open Account

 Some brokers charge an annual or monthly fee to maintain your account.
-Neither Robinhood nor E-Trade impose such a fee.
+Neither Robinhood nor E*TRADE impose such a fee.
 And neither charges a fee if your account is inactive during the year.
-However, while Robinhood requires no minimum balance to open an account, E-Trade imposes a $500 minimum.
+However, while Robinhood requires no minimum balance to open an account, E*TRADE imposes a No account minimums for its Core Portfolios.

 Many online brokers offer special incentives to attract investors, and these offers may vary over time.
-E-Trade gives new customers $100 for a $5,000 deposit, and up to $2,500 for a deposit of $1,000,000 or more.
+E*TRADE gives new customers $200 for a $25,000 deposit, and up to $2,500 for a deposit of $1,000,000 or more.
 Robinhood does not offer any special incentives currently.

 - Cryptocurrency.
 This is another of the products that Robinhood offers free of commission.
 The firm offers cryptocurrency in 38 states and Washington, D.C.

-E-Trade offers three levels of managed account services.
+E*TRADE offers four levels of managed account services.
 Core Portfolios is the company’s robo-advisor product, which offers you an automated portfolio of ETFs that are customized to your investment goals.
 To get started, just complete a five-minute online questionnaire, which includes information about your goals, timelines and attitudes about risk.
-The minimum investment is just $500 and the annual fee is 0.30% with no commissions.
+The minimum investment is just No account minimums and the annual fee is 0.30% with no commissions.

 - Robinhood has an easy-to-use website that makes trading with the firm quick and easy.
 You can literally be trading within minutes.